 It was very crowded and quite loud with Indian music and a man on a loudspeaker talking even louder so I didn't spend too much time but just looked at all the women in their beautiful and rainbow colored saris.

 Deb had waited back a little further so I went back to her and we then found a place where we could watch that had shade and not too many people.
+It worked out perfectly and we were able to watch as the marchers and floats came through.

 The procession itself passed by for perhaps 45 minutes but there were hordes of walkers between the floats so it was a continuous stream of color and incense.